Skip to main content

 discord_send_dm

-Send a private direct message to a Discord user via their user ID.
-The bot must share a server with the target user.
-Provide the user ID and message content.
+Send a private direct message to a Discord user by their user ID.
+Requires the bot to share a server with the user and DMs enabled.

 Instructions

-Send a direct message to a user by their user ID.
-The bot must share at least one server with the user.
+Send a private direct message to a user by their user ID.
+Use discord_send_message to post in a server channel instead.
+Requires the bot to share at least one server with the user, and the user must allow DMs from server members (otherwise Discord rejects the send).
+Returns the new message ID.

 Input Schema